Azeotrope: Positive azeotropes

 A solution that shows greater positive deviation from Raoult's law forms a minimum boiling azeotrope at a specific composition.
 In general, a positive azeotrope boils at a lower temperature than any other ratio of its constituents.
 Positive azeotropes are also called minimum boiling mixtures or pressure maximum azeotropes.
 A well-known example of a positive azeotrope is an ethanol-water mixture (obtained by fermentation of sugars) consisting of 95.63% ethanol and 4.37% water (by mass), which boils at 78.2 °C. Ethanol boils at 78.4 °C, water boils at 100 °C, but the azeotrope boils at 78.2 °C, which is lower than either of its constituents.
 Indeed, 78.2 °C is the minimum temperature at which any ethanol/water solution can boil at atmospheric pressure.
 Once this composition has been achieved, the liquid and vapour have the same composition, and no further separation occurs.

-The boiling and recondensation of a mixture of two solvents are changes of chemical state; as such, they are best illustrated with a phase diagram.
+The boiling and recondensation of a mixture of two solvents are changes of physical state; as such, they are best illustrated with a phase diagram.
 If the pressure is held constant, the two variable parameters are the temperature and the composition.

 The adjacent diagram shows a positive azeotrope of hypothetical constituents, X and Y. The bottom trace illustrates the boiling temperature of various compositions.
 Below the bottom trace, only the liquid phase is in equilibrium.
 The top trace illustrates the vapor composition above the liquid at a given temperature.
 Above the top trace, only the vapor is in equilibrium.
 Between the two traces, liquid and vapor phases exist simultaneously in equilibrium: for example, heating a 25% X : 75% Y mixture to temperature AB would generate vapor of composition B over liquid of composition A. The azeotrope is the point on the diagram where the two curves touch.
 The horizontal and vertical steps show the path of repeated distillations.
 Point A is the boiling point of a nonazeotropic mixture.
 The vapor that separates at that temperature has composition B. The shape of the curves requires that the vapor at B be richer in constituent X than the liquid at point A. The vapor is physically separated from the VLE (vapor-liquid equilibrium) system and is cooled to point C, where it condenses.
 The resulting liquid (point C) is now richer in X than it was at point A. If the collected liquid is boiled again, it progresses to point D, and so on.
 The stepwise progression shows how repeated distillation can never produce a distillate that is richer in constituent X than the azeotrope.
 Note that starting to the right of the azeotrope point results in the same stepwise process closing in on the azeotrope point from the other direction.